uphill-ai/NAS2019/README.md

 joseph dot porter@digitalreasoning dot com

+Stay tuned to this space for updates -- More interesting things to come!

 ### Setup (commands to enter are italicized)

 Basically, you'll need Python 3 and some data (included here).
 You might also need Google Chrome.
 Operating system type and version shouldn't matter, as long as you can run a recent version of Python.